People Pleasing Therapy for Emotionally Aware Thinkers

 You Didn’t Choose People Pleasing: It Was Chosen for You.

-Somewhere along the way, you learned that being easygoing, helpful, and selfless was the safest way to exist.
+Somewhere along the way, you learned that being responsible, helpful, and selfless was the safest way to exist.

 People pleasing wasn’t a flaw-it was a coping mechanism.
 But now?
 Your nervous system still responds like saying no is dangerous…even when your adult brain knows you’re safe.